Cross Temple, Fangshan: Stone steles

 There are two steles at the Cross Temple site: the Liao stele was raised in 960, and the Yuan stele was raised in 1365.
 Both were re-carved during the Ming dynasty in 1535.
 During the Cultural Revolution, the Liao stele was broken in the middle and part of its bottom left corner went missing, while the Yuan stele was broken into three pieces.
 During the early 21st century, both were repaired and re-raised.
 Both steles bear inscriptions, though they do not explicitly mention Christianity.
 The Yuan stele features a cross at its top, but according to the scholar Wang Xiaojing, it was probably not made by the Nestorians, as stele making was a Han Chinese practice, and there were very few Han Nestorians during the Yuan dynasty.

 Scholars generally agree that while the two steles were from the Liao and Yuan dynasties respectively, their inscriptions were tampered with by Ming writers, and there are errors in their stated dates and names of individuals.
 According to Wang Xiaojing, in order to elevate the temple's status and garner more support and donations from Buddhists, the Ming writers changed the inscriptions of the two steles to claim that the temple received royal charters, that it had received donations from famous figures, and that it had been larger in size during the Yuan period.
 Tang Xiaofeng and Zhang Yingying suggest that the altered inscriptions were based on rumours.

 Stone plaque

 A stone plaque inscribed with the characters had previously been installed atop the temple's gate.
 Records from 1919 indicated the plaque was still present, but in 1931 Saeki noted that it had fallen off and broken.
-When Wu Mengling visited the site in October 1992, he found one of the broken pieces in front of the gingko trees.
+When Wu Mengling visited the site in October 1992, he found one of the broken pieces in front of the ginkgo trees.
 According to Wang, the plaque is currently stored by the Fangshan District Bureau of Cultural Artifacts, though Tang and Zhang claimed it is on display at the Beijing Stone Carving Art Museum.